Motivic cohomology of equicharacteristic schemes: Comparison to -motivic cohomology

-We begin by repeating Construction \ref{cons_mot_to_cdh} for the sake of clarity: on the category of qcqs $\bb F$-schemes, there are natural comparison maps of $\mathrm D(\bb Z)$-valued presheaves for $j\ge0$, arising as the shifted graded pieces of a comparison map of filtered presheaves of spectra $\Fil_\sub{mot}^\star \K\to \Fil_\sub{cdh}^\star \KH$.
-These comparison maps are tautological from the definition of our motivic cohomology, which should be seen a modification of the cdh-local theory.
-Although it is not strictly necessary for what follows, the reader should also recall from Remark \ref{remark_slice_filtration} that, for $X$ any qcqs $\bb F$-scheme, the cdh-local motivic cohomology $\bb Z(j)^\sub{cdh}(X)$ is in fact the $\bb A^1$-invariant motivic cohomology of $X$ which arises from motivic homotopy theory, and $\Fil_\sub{cdh}^\star \KH(X)$ identifies with the slice filtration.
+We begin by repeating Construction \ref{cons_mot_to_cdh} for the sake of clarity: on the category of qcqs $\bb F$-schemes, there are natural multiplicative comparison maps of $\mathrm D(\bb Z)$-valued presheaves for $j\ge0$, arising as the shifted graded pieces of a multiplicative comparison map of filtered presheaves of spectra $\Fil_\sub{mot}^\star \K\to \Fil_{\bb A}^\star \KH$.
+These comparison maps are tautological from the pullback definition of our motivic cohomology, which should be seen a modification of $\bb A^1$-motivic cohomology.

-The goal of this section is to prove the following comparison equivalences related to the maps (\ref{equation_mot_to_cdh}):
+The goal of this section is to prove the following equivalences related to the maps (\ref{equation_mot_to_cdh}):